jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-33.md

 do.
  -->

-> *Superphysics Note= This is why we simplify the works of the Enlightenment
+> *Superphysics Note: This is why we simplify the works of the Enlightenment